c2theg/F5_DDoS_BP/README.md

     ./firstTimeSetup_LAB_ddos.sh
 ```

-<b>All the settings as the DDoS provisioning script, except with a lower threshold for detection.
-Only use this in a lab environmennt. </b>
+<b>All the settings as the DDoS provisioning script, except with a lower thresholds for detection & mitigation.
+Only use this in a lab environment. </b>

 <hr />